Cyprus Airways (1947–2015): Restart of operations

-In July 2016, the Cypriot government announced that the Cypriot start-up company Charlie Airlines Ltd was the winning bidder in a competition carried out by the finance ministry about the usage of the Cyprus Airways Brand for a period of ten years.
-Charlie Airlines has been built by a consortium of local investors that hold 60% of the airline and Russia's S7 Airlines, that holds 40% as a joint-venture.
+In July 2016, the Cypriot government announced that the Cypriot start-up company Charlie Airlines Ltd. was the winning bidder in a competition carried out by the finance ministry about the use of the Cyprus Airways brand for a period of ten years.
+Charlie Airlines was built by a consortium of local investors that hold 60% of the airline and Russia's S7 Airlines, that holds 40% as a joint-venture.
 S7 is currently Russia's largest domestic carrier and transported 10.6 million passengers in 2015.
 S7 CEO Vladislav Filev said that the Charlie name was inspired by the nickname handed to expatriated Cypriots that had left the island.
 S7 will provide two Airbus A319-100 aircraft to start operations to destinations in the UK, Greece and Russia.
 Charlie Airlines Ltd filed an application to receive a local Air operator's certificate and acquire the right to use the Cyprus Airways trademarks for ten years for 2 million euros.